YOUR RATES NOTICE EXPLAINED

 2. The user pays component reflecting the usage of services provided by Council.

 The existing rating structure comprises four (4) different rating categories: residential, commercial/industrial, farm dryland and farm irrigation.

 Property valuations are determined by Council's Contract Valuer and are used to calculate the rates to be levied.

-The vaulation shown on your current notice is based on levels at 1 January 2016.
-The State Government requires every Victorian local Council to undertake a revaluation of all rateable land every two years.
-The next revaluation will be based on levels at 1 January 2018.
+The vaulation shown on your current notice is based on levels at 1 January 2018.
+The State Government requires every Victorian local Council to undertake a revaluation of all rateable land yearly.
+The next revaluation will be based on levels at 1 January 2019.